Frequently Asked Questions

 Can safety be guaranteed?

-Complete safety can never be guaranteed, even without an AZC.
-What can: manage risks as well as possible.
-That is why there will be a security plan, tailored to the situation in Aalten.
-This will include agreements about supervision, the presence of security and following up on reports.
+Complete safety can never be guaranteed, even without AZC.
+What is possible, however, is to manage risks as effectively as possible.
+That is why a safety plan is being drawn up, tailored to the situation in Aalten.
+This plan includes agreements on supervision, the presence of security personnel, and the follow-up of reports.

 The site is directly adjacent to a young neighborhood with many children.
 How can safety be ensured here?

-This is precisely why additional measures are being taken.
-These include safe walking routes, clear information for local residents and visible security.
-There will also be a reporting point for nuisance.
-The safety of children and vulnerable groups receives extra attention in the safety plan.
+That is precisely why additional measures are being taken.
+These include safe walking routes, clear information for local residents, and visible security.
+In addition, a reporting center for nuisance will be set up.
+The safety of children and vulnerable groups will receive extra attention in the safety plan.

 What about safety on Estinea's own property?